-In this analysis, the 2011 flood (3 days), shown in Fig. 18, was reproduced as an external force, with the purpose of indentifying the dominant factors that triggered the development of meandering flows that caused the bank disaster, in addition to the developing process of the meandering flows being examined.
-The 2 km long section from KP17.0 to KP19.0 was determined as the section for analysis, and an initial riverbed was designed to have a topography imitating the on-site meandering path as described in the previous paragraph.
-For the rest, the calculation condition used for the analysis a flood, and no transverse direction change in watercourse was observed that shown in Fig. 19.
+In this analysis, the 2011 flood (3 days), shown in Fig. 18, was reproduced as an external force, with the purpose of identifying the dominant factors that triggered the development of meandering flows that caused the bank disaster, in addition to the developing process of the meandering flows being examined.
+The 2 km-long section from KP17.0 to KP19.0 was determined as the section for analysis, and an initial riverbed was designed to have a topography imitating the on-site meandering path as described in the previous paragraph.
+For the rest, the calculation condition used for the analysis of Section-2 was the same as that used for Section-1.